ashshetty90/etl-hourly-app/README.md

 # Data Model

-Though it leads to Query Complexities, Snowflake Schema would be a better approach in this case , as with snowflake schema (normalized) we can save lot of space in the data warehouse (Redshift) and when dimension tables require a significant amount of storage space.
+Snowflake Schema would be a better approach in this case , as with snowflake schema (normalized) we can save lot of space in the data warehouse (Redshift) and when dimension tables require a significant amount of storage space.

 ![TABLE RELATION](https://github.com/ashshetty90/etl-hourly-app/blob/master/blob/master/images/redshift-table-relation.png)